 Prescription drug abuse refers to using a medication in a way your doctor did not intend, whether prescribed or not.
 This could mean anything from taking a friend’s prescription painkillers for a nagging backache to snorting ground-up oxys to get high.
 Like any addiction, prescription drug abuse will only get progressively worse with cascading negative consequences once it has become an ongoing and compulsive habit.

-Prescription Drug Addiction
+What Causes Prescription Drug Abuse?